AditiPanigrahi/cloudflare-assessment/README.md

 4. Docker Desktop

-Url Shortener Design
+## Url Shortener Design

-High Level Design

 # API design
+I have provided 3 APIs as part of this assessment:
+  1. API to shorten a URL
+  2. API to redirect a short URL
+  3. API to remove/delete a short URL persisted for a long URL in DB

+DATABASE:
+Since UrlData has a fairly structured data I have used a relational database (MySQL) for persistence of the shortUrl.
+This can be expanded into a more complex entity with addition of more features.

 Assumptions
-1. Url shortener host is also localhost
+1. Url shortener server/host is also localhost so the short URL will have the same base URL as the long URL for this assessment.
+2. Unique short url generation using Base62 encoding is enough for the scope of this assessment.
+3.

 # Scalability

-2. Docker containers can be scaled using a load balancer and kubernetes to manage the multiple instances of the containers.
+Docker containers can be scaled using a load balancer and kubernetes to manage the multiple instances of the containers.

 # Availabilty

-2. Database container survives system restart
+Database container survives system restart so system is available and consistent.

 # Build and Run
+Import the project into an IDE of choice with required prereqs supported.

 From inside the "cloudflare-assessment/CloudflareAssessment" directory, run the following commands:
 1 Build the springboot service